curtispmartin/Education/ADSChE/README.md

 Content in this section will cover `enablers` (i.e. things which aren't quite required, but enable modern data science).

 ### [`Lesson: Version Control`](https://github.com/curtispmartin/Education/tree/master/ADSChE/Body/VersionControl)
-Here, we introduce version control as a best practice when writing and developing your code.
+Here, we introduce version control as a best practice when writing & developing your code.
-We talk about standard problems in data science when it comes to reproducibility and where version control fits in.
+We talk about standard problems in data science when it comes to reproducibility & where version control fits in.
 Supplementary materials will be contained w/i "modules", which allow for inclusion/exclusion into course as appropriate.

-We illistruate how Git and GitHub help solve these problems.
+We illustruate how Git & GitHub help solve these problems.
-We discuss best practices in using Git and GitHub.
+We discuss best practices in using Git & GitHub.
 We end by covering coding in a collaborative setting.
 -----